 Our operations involve transactions in a variety of currencies.
 Sales denominated in foreign currencies involve primarily the Canadian dollar, the euro, and the Brazilian real.
 Certain of our obligations are denominated in euros.
 Accordingly, our operating results may be significantly affected by fluctuations in the exchange rates for these currencies.
-Approximately 34% and 35% of our total sales were to customers located in Canada, Europe, Central America, and South America during 2016 and 2015, respectively.
-Our results of operations for 2016 and 2015 included a net loss of \$0.2 million and a net gain of \$3.7 million, respectively, on foreign currency transactions.
+Approximately 32% and 34% of our total sales were to customers primarily located in Canada, Europe, Central America, and South America during 2017 and 2016, respectively.
+Our results of operations for 2017 and 2016 included a net loss of \$2.2 million and a net loss of \$0.2 million, respectively, on foreign currency transactions.
 We may be unable to offset unfavorable currency movements as they adversely affect our revenue and expenses.
 Our inability to do so could have a substantial negative impact on our operating results and cash flows.